Loaded Potato Soup

 Next, turn off the heat and fold in the potatoes.

-I garnish with green onion and a little bacon and my wife LOVES IT, good luck!
+I garnish with green onion and a little bacon.

 Ps: I use half the chicken stock when I cook the soup and when I put it away for leftovers I add the additional 2 cups to thin it out….
 Personal preference, you’ll see.